exograd/erl-cmdline/doc/handbook.md

 The `cmdline:usage/1` function can be used to obtain a human-readable usage string from a command line value returned by a parsing option.

-Note that using the `handle_help` parsing option will let parsing functions take care of usage display.

 # Configuration
 A configuration is a list of entries defining elements of the command line.